cpldcpu/tinytapeout_mcpu5/README.md

   - [src/](src/) contains the original submission to TinyTapeout
   - [design/](design) Cleaned up source, Testbench, Assembler and code examples
-  - [design_plus/](design_plus) An improved version of the CPU with better instruction set architecture that this not make it into the tape out.
+  - [design_plus/](design_plus) A version of the CPU with better ISA that did not make it into the tape out.
   - See below for a design description

 # Design Description